Jessewcs/Project/README.md

             print("Invalid Input: Please provide an SKU!", file=sys.stderr) print()
 ```
 The function, get_sku() prompts the user for a valid SKU.
-An invalid input with essentially be no entry, whatsoever.
+An invalid input would essentially be no entry, whatsoever.
 SKUs should be specific and have a unique identifier.

 ```python
 def get_sku_quantity():